darvinai/nativescript-plugin/README.md

 }
 ```

-The default value of `NativeChat.SELECT_FILE_RESULT_CODE` is `100`, but you can change it if there are collisions with another activity result code in your app.
+The default value of `NativeChat.platform.android.SELECT_FILE_RESULT_CODE` is `100`, but you can change it if there are collisions with another activity result code in your app.

 ### iOS: Location Picker